Australian Bureau of Statistics

 6.26 The unemployment rate for any group is defined as the number of unemployed people expressed as a percentage of the labour force (employed plus unemployed).
 As a measure of the proportion of the labour force that is underutilised, its most important use is as an indicator of the performance of the economy.
 A high rate of unemployment indicates limited employment opportunities in a labour market that is oversupplied.
 A low rate of unemployment indicates a tight labour market, potential scarcity of skilled labour, and future cost pressures from wage demands from workers.

 6.27 The trend over time in the overall unemployment rate serves as an indicator of the performance of the economy, while the unemployment rate for different groups of people (e.g. younger people, older people, women) identifies areas of social concern when rates for some groups are much higher than for others.

 DURATION OF UNEMPLOYMENT

-6.29 Duration of unemployment is defined as the elapsed period to the end of the reference week since the time a currently unemployed person began looking for work, or since a person last worked for two weeks or more, whichever is the shorter.
-Brief periods of work (of less than two weeks) since the person began looking for work are disregarded.
+6.29 Duration of unemployment is defined as the elapsed period to the end of the reference week since the time a currently unemployed person began looking for work, or since a person last worked, whichever is the shorter.

 Unless otherwise noted, content on this website is licensed under a Creative Commons Attribution 2.5 Australia Licence together with any terms, conditions and exclusions as set out in the website Copyright notice.
 For permission to do anything beyond the scope of this licence and copyright terms contact us.